openpnp/openpnp/Setup-and-Calibration:-Driver-Setup.md

 ## Driver Specific Setup

-See the pages below for additional information on setting up specific drivers within OpenPnP.
+See the pages below for additional information and instructions on setting up specific drivers within OpenPnP.

 * [[GcodeDriver]]: Recommended for all Gcode based controllers such as [[TinyG, Smoothie, Marlin, Grbl, Duet etc.|Motion-Controller-Firmwares]]
 The Smoothie controller should not be configured in CNC (GRBL), but in the 3D printer mode.